njerezlillo/objectivepriorsgumbel/README.md

 ## Simulation Study.
 1.- "simu-final.R": Contains the programming for the figures in the simulation study.

+2.- "boxplots.R": Contains the boxplot programming in the appendix section.

+3.- "simu1.RData": Contains the mcmc objects (chains and geweke test) obtained in Scenario 1 of the simulation study.

+4.- "simu2.RData": Contains the mcmc objects (chains and geweke test) obtained in Scenario 2 of the simulation study.

+5.- "simu3.RData": Contains the mcmc objects (chains and geweke test) obtained in Scenario 3 of the simulation study.

 ## Reference
 Moala F, Moala A, Jerez-Lillo N, Ramos P. Selection of objective priors for Gumbel distribution parameters with application to maximum rainfall data.